 The Wrong Way to Make a Complex Sale

 Stock photos represent a sterilized, shopworn version of reality.
 And the sterilized, shopworn approach is the wrong way to make a complex sale.
 You might have laughed at these photos, but if you’re aren’t treating potential buyers like they have a heart, a soul, and an intellect, you’re just as much a culprit.

 Knowing buyers before you hold the sales meeting (or sales call, or product demo) can make the difference between winning new business and making a fool of yourself.

 When you follow up with marketing leads, make sure you have access to the lead intelligence necessary to start a conversation.
 Where did the leads originate (channel)?
 What pieces of content did they view and download?
 Have they completed an email nurture track?
 Expressed interest in a specific product or service?
 All of this information can tip the scales in your favor.

-If you’re working with a third-party lead generation or appointment setting service, look for the same data points, and make sure every lead matches your targeting criteria.
+If you’re working with a third-party lead generation, look for the same data points, and make sure every lead matches your targeting criteria.
 Trying to start conversations with the wrong leads at the wrong accounts will render your pitch irrelevant, much like the generic props and meretricious smiles of the stock photo world.

 * * *

 To learn more about lead generation and sales development, check out some of our previous posts: